It Could Happen Tomorrow

+In 2024, the Tampa Bay Area was hit by Hurricane Milton, fulfilling the show’s prediction of a major hurricane impacting the Tampa Bay Area.
+In January 2025, a destructive wildfire struck the Los Angeles area.
+This also fulfilled the show’s prediction of a wildfire hitting Los Angeles.

 Plot

 Each episode was broken into several segments: "It Did Happen", a segment that talked about similar disasters happening in other parts of America (or even earlier in the target city featured); "When It Happens/How It Would Happen", which talked about how the disaster would unfold; and a third segment about how to prepare for the disaster, and interviews with residents in the threatened areas about what they think of the disaster threat.
 Sometimes there is a segment called "Before It Happens", which shows what is being done to prepare for the disaster.

 Production

 "It Could Happen Tomorrow" was produced by Atlas Media Corporation.
 The program's executive producer was Bruce David Klein and supervising producer was Cheryl Houser.